prototypeanugrah/Enhanced-3D-Reconstruction-in-Colonoscopy-Using-Monocular-Depth-and-Pose-Estimation/README.md

 │   ├── train.txt
 │   ├── val.txt
 │   └── test.txt
-└── C3VD/
-    ├── train.txt
-    ├── val.txt
-    └── test.txt
 ```

 Each .txt file should contain paths to the corresponding images and their depth maps in the same folder.

 ### Training

 The project uses PyTorch Lightning for training.
-The main training script is `main_lightning.py`, which supports both SimCol3D and C3VD datasets, with options to train on either dataset individually or combined.

-To fine-tune the model:
+The main training scripts are:

+1. For depth estimation:
    ```
    python main_lightning.py \
     ++dataset.batch_size=<batch_size> \